insafhamdi/AutoMate-A-Retrieval-Augmented-AI-Chatbot-For-Car-Assistance/README.md

 ## Project Description

-As a proof of concept, we will utilize pages from the car manual for the MG ZS, a compact SUV, stored in the HTML file `mg-zs-warning-messages.html`.
+As a proof of concept, we will utilize pages from the car manual for the MG ZS.
 This manual contains crucial information about various car warning messages and their associated actions.

 ### Features